ganeshbmc/MLP_project/may_2023/_things to try on kaggle.md

     	- Domain expertise
     	- EDA
   	- Remove all redundant code
->>>>>>> b81dc289be52d11d974110af7458fce3086dc041:may_2023/_things to try on kaggle.md

-IMPORTANT
+# IMPORTANT

+  - Do not do merge.first() on movies dataset
+  - Do imputations in submit_v4 function instead of in select_features function
   - Move vocabulary generation into submit_v4 function
-- Do imputations in submit_v4 function instead of in select_features function
+  - Generate vocabulary on train set only
   - Try to use custom stop_words built from common words in positive and negative sentiment rows